Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-I-Summative-Assignment-1/README.md

 ### How to install the app

 #### What you need
 - A Python environment (3.7 or later) installed on your computer.
-[Find here](https://www.python.org/) Written with 3.12.9.
+[Install Python](https://www.python.org/) Written with 3.12.9.
-- git installed unless the zip folder is downloaded from GitHub.
-[Find here](https://git-scm.com/)  [GitHub Desktop](https://github.com/apps/desktop)
+- git installed, unless the zip folder is downloaded from GitHub.
+[Install Git](https://git-scm.com/)  [Install GitHub Desktop](https://github.com/apps/desktop)

+### Instructions

-1. Check that python is installed with
+1. Using the terminal that python is installed with
 2. Download the app in your prefered way either by visiting [Link to GitHub Repo](https://github.com/Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-I-Summative-Assignment-1#) and downloading a zip file or using GitHub desktop:

 ![How to get repo](How to get repo.png)

 If you yould like to use the powershell termanal, cd into the folder you want the repo saved and use this code:
 ```sh
 git clone https://github.com/Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-I-Summative-Assignment-1.git